Using the SORACOM Funnel Kinesis Firehose adapter to aggregate data on the cloud

 Funnel

-Next, create the IAM users that will access Kinesis Firehose.
-On the AWS IAM Management Console, select an existing or create a new user and attach the policy.
-We attach Full Access.
+Next, select the IAM users that will access Kinesis Firehose.
+On the AWS IAM Management Console, select an existing user and attach the policy.

 This concludes setup of the Amazon Kinesis Firehose cloud service.